airbytehq/airbyte/docs/connector-development/config-based/substreams.md

 Substreams are streams that depend on the records on another stream

-We might for instance want to read all the commits for a given repository (parent resource).
+We might for instance want to read all the commits for a given repository (parent stream).

 ## Substream slicer